ProjectOpenSea/opensea-js/README.md

 [![https://badges.frapsoft.com/os/mit/mit.svg?v=102](https://badges.frapsoft.com/os/mit/mit.svg?v=102)](https://opensource.org/licenses/MIT)
 <!-- [![npm](https://img.shields.io/npm/v/wyvern-js.svg)](https://www.npmjs.com/package/wyvern-js) [![npm](https://img.shields.io/npm/dt/wyvern-js.svg)](https://www.npmjs.com/package/wyvern-js) -->

-A JavaScript library for cryptocommerce: buying, selling, and bidding on any cryptogood.
+A JavaScript library for crypto-native ecommerce: buying, selling, and bidding on any cryptogood.
 [GitHub](https://github.com/ProjectOpenSea/opensea-js) | [npm](https://www.npmjs.com/package/opensea-js)

 ### Synopsis

 This is the JavaScript SDK for [OpenSea](https://opensea.io), the largest marketplace for crypto collectibles.
-It allows developers to access the official orderbook, filter it, create buy orders (offers), create sell orders (auctions), and fulfill orders to complete trades, programmatically. **For the first time, you can build a cryptocommerce app.**
+It allows developers to access the official orderbook, filter it, create buy orders (offers), create sell orders (auctions), and fulfill orders to complete trades, programmatically.

+For the first time, you can build a **cryptocommerce dapp**.

 You get started by instantiating your own seaport.
 Then you can create orders off-chain or fulfill orders on-chain, and listen to events (like `ApproveAllAssets` or `WrapEth`) in the process.